celine-m-s/panoramix/README.md

 # Project

-A dashboard to gather all the services you all.
+A dashboard to gather all the services you like.
 All in one place.

 # Run with Docker
 Install Docker and run the following commands: